What Is Psychosis?

 What your doctor recommends will depend on the cause of your psychosis.
-Medication and talk therapy are common solutions.

 You might need to get treated in a hospital if you’re at risk of harming yourself or others, or if you can't control your behavior or do your daily activities.
-Your doctor will check your symptoms, look for causes, and suggest the best treatment for you.
+The doctor will check your symptoms, look for causes, and suggest the best treatment for you.

 Some clinics and programs offer help just for young people.

-Counseling can help manage psychosis.
+Counseling, along with medicines, can also help manage psychosis.

-Cognitive behavioral therapy can help you recognize when you have psychotic episodes.
-It also helps you know whether what you see and hear is real or imagined.
+- Cognitive behavioral therapy(CBT) can help you recognize when you have psychotic episodes.
+It also helps you figure out whether what you see and hear is real or imagined.
 This kind of therapy also stresses the importance of antipsychotic medications and sticking with your treatment.

-Family psychoeducation and support involves your loved ones.
+- Family psychoeducation and support involves your loved ones.
 It helps you bond and improves the way you solve problems together.

 - Coordinated specialty care (CSC) creates a team approach in treating psychosis when it’s first diagnosed.
 CSC combines medication and psychotherapy with social services and work and education support.